To us, curiosity, a sense of adventure and self-sufficiency are the crucial ingredients for truly transformative encounters.

 Because it's run by one.
 This family has a strong creative heritage that can be seen in every part of the lodge life from art on the walls to the sculptures in the shared areas.

-We believe fervently in the power of the natural world to shape and inspire young people and our Bush School activity is focussed on bringing children a deeper understanding of the importance of protecting the natural world in their future.
+We believe in the power of the natural world to shape and inspire young people and our Bush School activity is focussed on bringing children a deeper understanding of the importance of protecting the natural world in their future.
+For Multigenerational safaris we have the perfect combination of active safaris on foot and horse back and the quieter slower safari experiences for those who prefer to take their time.

-We are extremely fortunate to also be home to one of Africa's greatest Sculptors, Murray Grant.
+The Lodge is also home to one of Africa's most talented wildlife Sculptors, Murray Grant.

-His private studio is located next to the lodge and interested collectors can book to visit and see the work in action.
+His private studio is located here and interested collectors of Fine Art can book to visit him in person:

 Our team are your hosts while you are with us, which means all guests walk away with a richer understanding of local culture in Kenya.
 We all believe this is the most authentic way to experience the people of this country, so please, take the time to get to know us all on your safari.